adaltas/ece-bigdata2-2022-fall/PROJECT.md

 The project has to focus on **distributed systems**.
 It can either be:

 1. **Answers to the fllowing questions** regarding the labs Cloudera Data Platform and MinIO-Trino.
-The questions B and C apply only to Cloudera lab, while the questions A and D-F to both labs.
+The question B applies only to Cloudera lab, while the questions A and C-F to both labs.

   A) Draw a schema of the architecture ([schema example](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/data/images/enterprise-bi-adf.png)).
   B) What was in .json and .jar files that you imported?